-Clear cache and uninstall unnecessary apps
+Clear the cache and uninstall unnecessary apps.

 Update system software

-Turn off unnecessary features
+Turn off unnecessary features.

 Restore factory settings